rshiv2/PlouffeCircles/README.md

 <img src="images/img3.png" alt="Image 1" width="260" height="200"> <img src="images/img4.png" alt="Image 1" width="230" height="200">

 This project was inspired by a [Mathologer video](https://www.youtube.com/watch?v=qhbuKbxJsk8&t=333s&ab_channel=Mathologer) that explored times tables and modular arithmetic.
 The original idea of using Times Circles instead of Times Tables comes from a French mathematician named [Simon Plouffe](https://en.wikipedia.org/wiki/Simon_Plouffe).
-All the credit for this project goes to Mathologer and Simon Plouffe.
+All the credit for this project goes to these two sources.

 ## Setup